 They Keep Bed Bugs Off The Bed.
-If new bed bugs come to your house, they won’t have a chance of hiding in the mattress or in the box spring.
+If new bed bugs come to your house, they won’t have a chance of hiding in the mattress or the box spring.
 The bed bugs can only crawl on the surface where they’re easy to spot and remove.

 Bed Bug Control Becomes Easier.
 Mattresses and box springs happen to be the most preferred hiding places for bed bugs.
 A mattress encasement traps some bed bugs and exposes others for easy eradication.